10 Basic Rules of Radio Etiquette When Using Your Yacht’s VHF Radio

 Note that an ROC(M) is required to operate a radio, this includes the act of turning it on.

 1. Keep chatter to a minimum on open channels.

 On a VHF radio, channel 16 is an open channel, where all conversations are essentially public and overheard by other boats.
 You’re not on a private phone call when you’re speaking over a VHF radio.
 Keep side conversations about dinner plans on general-use channels like 68 or 72.
 Or better yet, use your cell phones for these types of plans.

 2. Be aware of the working channels for your area and keep the right ones clear.

 For example, a local water taxi company might use a specific channel to run their business, so try and keep it clear, simply out of courtesy.
 This will happen naturally if you abide by rule #1 regarding keeping chatter to a minimum in general.
 Commercial craft and drawbridge operators will also have their own dedicated channels they prefer, so keep them clear as well.

-Channel 16 is reserved for maydays and other warning calls, so it’s also definitely one to keep clear.
+Channel 16 is for International Distress, Safety and Calling, which includes maydays and other warning calls, so it’s also definitely one to keep clear.